 Best Upright Pet Vacuum Cleaners

 If you favor the traditional look, upright pet vacuum cleaners are the choice for you.
 They cover plenty of territory, switch between floor types, and have dust cups that won’t need emptying within a single room.
-For owners with multiple pets or large houses, these are the best choices on the market.
+For owners with multiple pets or large houses, these are the best.

 Dyson’s Ball Animal 2 had pets in mind when it hit the design floor.
 Strong suction pulls pet hair, dander, dirt, and even microscopic allergens from carpets and hard surfaces alike.
 The Tangle-Free Turbine Tool keeps all of that pet hair from knotting any of the vacuum’s mechanisms.
 The ball design makes navigating around furniture a breeze.
 You get special attachments to clean upholstery and stairs.
 Dyson also provides a five-year warranty on parts and maintenance, allowing you to buy with confidence.